How to Celebrate AAPI Month at Work

 7. Attend an Event or Workshop 🏟️

 Whether virtual or in-person, attending an event or workshop that celebrates AAPI culture is an eye-opening experience.
-It’s an interactive adventure and an opportunity to meet new people.
+It’s an engaging opportunity to expand cultural understanding and build community.

 AAPI Books to Read